CARE Moments

 Proactively tells them about anything that affects their role while on parental leave

-Holds a pre-return conversation at least four weeks before they come back from parental leave
+Holds a pre-return conversation at least four weeks before they come back

 Has an honest career conversation before parental leave starts